lynnlangit/gcp-for-bioinformatics/README.md

     - Use Google Compute Engine Virtual Machines
     - Use Jupyter Notebook Instances (specialty GCE VMs)
     - Use Terra.bio Notebooks
-    - Use Docker containers in pipelines
+    - Test Docker container image for Pipelines
     - Orchestrate containers with Kubernetes
     - Use cromwell & WDL for pipelines
     - Use Terra.bio Workflows